compunautics/compunaut_rundeck_jobs/docs/node_ops/netboot.rst

 In order to execute this job, you must have first logged into Guacamole and installed the default compunaut-raspi.tar.xz into Piserver.
 Else, you will receive an error if you attempt to run this job without that first being installed.

-This job works by taking a list of image names arbitrarily defined by the admin, targeting the node with 'netboot' in the hostname, logging in as the 'rundeck-svc' user, and then executing these scripts.
+This job works by taking a list of image names arbitrarily defined by the admin, targeting the node with the 'piserver_server' tag, logging in as the 'rundeck-svc' user, and then executing these scripts.

 .. note::
    The image names absolutely MUST include 'prtr' somewhere in the name in order for this and other jobs to work correctly.